Nightmares on Elm Street: Reception

 Matt Molgaard on Horror Novels Reviews calls the series an "amazing tale" but still feels that there was more to tell, questioning why the story was so abruptly cut off between issue 2 and 3; he also states that the lush colors are a welcome addition after the black-and-white Marvel Comics' Freddy Krueger's A Nightmare on Elm Street comics he reviewed previously.
-Mike Mitchell on Geek Nerdery also expressed similar sentiments about the abruptness of the first storylines ending, but appreciates that Alice and Jacob's was continued and completed, while also giving Neil and Nancy a happy ending.
+Mike Mitchell on Geek Nerdery also expressed similar sentiments about the abruptness of the first storyline's ending, but appreciates that Alice and Jacob's was continued and completed, while also giving Neil and Nancy a happy ending.

 Similarly to Linkara, Cecil A. Laird of The Horror Show also expresses that the writers essentially gave the first two issues an Alien 3 treatment with doing a significant timeskip while only explaining the outcome of issue 2 in text and not mentioning Cybil again.
-Laird and Jaime En Fuego praises Tony Harris' "painterly style" of the first two issues, saying that the style is very different from any other A Nightmare on Elm Street comic they had seen.
-They also notices that the comics are littered with other "easter eggs, such as the powerplant and man-faced dog from Freddy's Revenge, the wheelchair from Dream Warriors and the pram from The Dream Child, saying that it "expands upon the world and mythology [of A Nightmare on Elm Street] surprisingly well" and makes for an "easy extension" of the film series.
+Laird and Jaime En Fuego praise Tony Harris' "painterly style" of the first two issues, saying that the style is very different from any other A Nightmare on Elm Street comic they had seen.
+They also notice that the comics are littered with other "easter eggs, such as the powerplant and man-faced dog from Freddy's Revenge, the wheelchair from Dream Warriors and the pram from The Dream Child, saying that it "expands upon the world and mythology [of A Nightmare on Elm Street] surprisingly well" and makes for an "easy extension" of the film series.